 Figure 2.
 Enable challenger models

 Before adding a challenger model to a deployment, you first build and select the model to be added as a challenger.
 You can choose a model from the Leaderboard, or you can use your own custom model deployed within MLOps.
-In either case, the challenger models are referenced as modelpackages from the Model Registry.
-The challenger models must have the same target type as the champion.
-They don’t have to have the same features but they do need to in order to be able to replay the historical predictions.
+In either case, the challenger models are referenced as model packages from the Model Registry and must have the same target type as the champion.

 When you have selected a model to serve as a challenger, from the Leaderboard navigate to Predict > Deploy and select Add to Model Registry.
 This creates a model package for the selected model in the Model Registry, which enables you to add the model to a deployment as a challenger.